vmware/terraform-provider-nsxt/website/docs/d/switching_profile.html.markdown

 * `resource_type` - The resource type representing the specific type of this profile.

 * `system_owned` - A boolean that indicates whether this resource is system-owned and thus read-only.

+* `description` - Description of the edge cluster.